Skip to Main Content

 A FAIR Plan, which stands for Fair Access to Insurance Requirements, is a program that allows high-risk homeowners to purchase home insurance.
 People who get insurance through a FAIR Plan are typically not eligible for coverage through the standard home insurance market because their home is located in a high-risk area or they have other red flags that concern insurers.

-FAIR Plans are state-run programs that are subsidized by taxpayers and private insurance companies.
+FAIR Plans are state-run programs that are subsidized by private insurance companies.
 A FAIR Plan is slightly different from a typical home insurance company because it is a shared market plan.
 Rather than getting coverage from a single insurance company, several insurance companies cover your property in a FAIR Plan, limiting the amount of risk that one company assumes.
 If you have to file a claim, every participating company pays for a portion of your loss.

 When it comes to the actual coverage, homeowners insurance through a FAIR Plan is pretty limited.
 Many plans may only include dwelling and personal property coverage on a named perils basis.
 You most likely cannot get liability, medical payments or loss of use coverage through a FAIR Plan.
+Most states’ FAIR Plans only insure homes at actual cash value, as opposed to replacement cost value.

 High-risk homes and FAIR Plans